Here are few tips when searching for a new home

 It’s difficult to put a timeframe on the referencing process as there are many different factors to consider but the average is 3-5 working days.
 Ensure you make payment and fill out the forms sent to you by L4L as quickly as possible so we can start carrying out checks.
 If possible, notify your employer and previous landlord/ agent that they will be contacted for a reference as this can delay the process.

-We will send you a link by email to make the payment of £75 (£62.50 + VAT) charged to the tenant for referencing online.
+We will send you a link by email to make the payment of £75 (£62.50 + VAT) for referencing online.
 There is no need to make the payment over the phone as it can be processed online much quicker.